mpenet/spandex/README.md

 * All "exotic" features should be optional

-* Not a giant DSL over another DSL (ESes), just maps everywhere.
-Rread ElasticSearch doc -> done, not another layer of indirection)
+* Not a giant DSL over another DSL, just maps everywhere.
+  Read ElasticSearch doc -> done, not another layer of indirection

 * Provide minimal (and totally optional) utils to do the boring stuff (bulk, compose urls)